Holiday Bowl scrapped as virus issues hit UCLA before kick

 - Oops!Something went wrong.Please try again later.

-SAN DIEGO (AP) The Holiday Bowl became the fifth postseason college football game to be canceled when UCLA was forced to pull out just hours before Tuesday's kickoff because of COVID-19 issues with the team.
+SAN DIEGO- The Holiday Bowl became the fifth postseason college football game to be canceled when UCLA was forced to pull out just hours before Tuesday’s kickoff because of COVID-19 issues with the team.

 The Bruins were scheduled to face No. 18 North Carolina State at Petco Park, the home of the San Diego Padres.